tsankotsanev/tsankotsanev/README.md

 ##

-- 🖥️ Very good knowledge in C# and SQL
+- 🖥️ Very good knowledge in C#
-- 💻 Good knowledge in Python
+- 💻 Good knowledge in Python and SQL
-- ⌨️ Some knowledge in JavaScript
+- ⌨️ Some knowledge in JavaScript and Lua
 - 🌱 I'm working towards expanding my coding knowledge and skills
 - ⚡ Fun fact about me - I like playing video games
 - 💬 Ask me about anything.
 I'd be happy to help!